Dealing With Stress

 1 part Oatstraw is a nice blend.

-Use 1-2 t. herb with 1 cup boiling water for herbal tea.
+Use 1-2 t. dried herb with 1 cup boiling water for herbal tea.

 - Catnip.
 Catnip is a very safe herb.
 You can use it with children when dealing with stress without concern.